abw333/dominoes/docs/index.rst

 This library provides a ``Game`` class to represent a single dominoes game.
 It is built on top of ``Domino``, ``Hand``, and ``Board`` classes.
 Furthermore, you can string various games together and play up to a target score using the ``Series`` class.

-Lastly, this package provides a command line interface to a dominoes series.
+Additionally, this package provides a command line interface to a dominoes series.
 Not only is it a great way to play a quick game, but it is also a comprehensive example of how to use this library's API.

+The command line interface features various artificial intelligence players.
+For more information on how these work, see :ref:`players`.

 Install
 ^^^^^^^